 Health-protection initiatives are expected to have a significant impact on education delivery methods and education-based economies in the coming months.

-How will Universities and pharmaceutical manufacturers adapt?
+How did Universities and pharmaceutical manufacturers adapt?

 Fortunately, GMP e-Learning courses are already available and affordable.

-Online courses suit most training budgets.
+GMP eLearning courses suit most training budgets.

 E-learning helps organisations meet their annual training and development budgets.